nfour/lance/readme.md

 See `/cfg/lance.coffee` for the default config.

-Lance makes a request's response functionality avaliable via the extension of the `req` and `res` http variables supplied to new requests. `res` and `req` does not need to be passed to any of these functions as they're inside closures with said variables avaliable already.
+Lance makes a request's response functionality avaliable via the extension of the `req` and `res` http variables supplied to new requests. `res` and `req` does not need to be passed to any of these functions.

 ```coffee
 # With route pattern '/:page(about|contact)' (as defined in the example above) matching the url path '/about?foo=bar'